RobertGuglielmino/job-alerts/README.md

     - Unzip the code wherever you would like.

     Otherwise, `git clone https://github.com/RobertGuglielmino/job-alerts.git`
-2) If you don't have Python, download the latest version of Python (https://www.python.org/downloads/)
+2) If you haven't done so already, set up Docker locally by going to https://docs.docker.com/desktop/, clicking Install Docker Desktop at the bottom, and following the instructions on the website.
-3) If you haven't done so already, set up Docker locally by going to https://docs.docker.com/desktop/, clicking Install Docker Desktop at the bottom, and following the instructions on the website.
+3) Sign in to Docker Desktop
-4) Sign in to Docker Desktop
+4) WINDOWS ONLY -  cut and paste `.wslconfig` from here to your `C:\Users\{Your User}` folder (cutting is okay, we don't need it here!)
-5) FINALLY, cut and paste `.wslconfig` from here to your `C:\Users\{Your User}` folder (cutting is okay, we don't need it here!)
+    - This issue may exist on Mac but I don't have a test device yet
     - I found that starting up Docker through a command would allocate it 100% of my CPU usage.
 This limits Docker's resources and lets everything run normally :)

 #

-### How This Works
+#### How This Works

 This program works off of Allow Lists and Block Lists to target the exact job titles you are looking for.